Krassnig/CodeDraw/INTRODUCTION.md

 ## The coordinate system

 In mathematics the origin coordinate (0, 0) is usually in the **bottom-left** corner.
-This is different in computers.
+This is different in computer graphics.
-Computers usually use the **top-left** corner as their origin coordinate.
+In computer graphics the **top-left** corner is used as the origin coordinate.
-It is the same with CodeDraw.
 For Example: *cd.fillSquare(150, 150, 50);* will start at the **top-left** corner, go 150 pixel to the right, 150 pixel down and start drawing a 50 by 50 pixel square to the bottom-right of that point.